What You Can Bake with Minimal Ingredients

 The following 6 recipes are gluten free and made without regular flour.
 Many use the same ingredients which are mostly all pantry staples.

-My Baked Oatmeal and Baked Oatmeal Cups are also naturally flourless recipes.
+This Baked Oatmeal, Banana Baked Oatmeal, and these Baked Oatmeal Cups are also naturally flourless recipes.
 Both use nothing but pantry staples.
-Plenty of ingredient substitutions listed in the posts, too!
+Plenty of ingredient substitutions listed in the recipes, too!

 8 Ingredient or Less Recipes